Washington County Health Services

-For questions or concerns related to McClain County, Consumer Health, contact information can be found at the bottom of the page.
+For questions or concerns related to Washington County, Consumer Health, call 918-335-3005 or email.

 Sexually transmitted infections (STI) are infections that can be passed on from one person to another during sexual contact.
 They are caused by a variety of organisms including bacteria, viruses, protozoans and parasites.

-In order to eliminate and prevent the transmission of sexually transmitted infections, the health department provides free and confidential testing, evaluation, health education and treatment of the following STI's:
+In order to eliminate and prevent the transmission of sexually transmitted infections, the Washington County Health Department provides free and confidential testing, evaluation, health education and treatment of the following STI's:

 - Human Immunodeficiency Virus (HIV)

-The health department also performs visual examination, health education and referral services at no charge for the following STI's.
+The Washington County Health Department also performs visual examination, health education and referral services at no charge for the following STI's.